-If you withdrew your ether or Ethereum tokens from Binance, received a mail in which you see the hash of the transaction but you don't see these funds inside Edge, neither that hash in an Ethereum explorer like Etherscan, it is possible that you chose BSC chain (Binance Smart Chain) instead of the Ethereum chain while you were in the Binance Withdraw screen.
+If you withdrew your ether or Ethereum tokens from Binance, received an email in which you see the hash of the transaction but you don't see these funds inside Edge, neither that hash in an Ethereum explorer like Etherscan, it is possible that you chose BSC chain (Binance Smart Chain) instead of the Ethereum chain while you were in the Binance Withdraw screen.

-Your funds reached the specified Ethereum address but in the form of "Binance-peg ethereum tokens" as you can see if you go to https://bscscan.com/ and enter the hash you find in the mail from Binance.
+Your funds reached the specified Ethereum address but in the form of "Binance-peg ethereum tokens" as you can see if you go to https://bscscan.com/ and enter the hash you found in your email from Binance.

-So now you have to peg-out this tokens and send them again to your Ethereum wallet, this time under the Ethereum chain.
+So now you have to peg-out these tokens and send them again to your Ethereum wallet, this time under the Ethereum chain.

 The process is a bit tricky but not impossible.